The last great oil discovery onshore could unfold in the next few weeks, and it’s been hiding right under the noses of the supermajors.

 This is truly the final frontier of oil exploration, among the last Permian-sized basins that’s never been drilled.

-Here’s why you should be keeping a close eye on Reconnaissance Energy Africa, the small company behind this play.
+Here’s why you should be keeping a close eye on Reconnaissance Energy Africa.

 Validation from the Biggest Names in the Oil Industry